Disintegrants used in pharmaceutical preparations

 Why disintegrants are added before and after granulation frequently?

-disintegrate, making increased surfaces for improved dissolution of the drug substance.
-Disintegrants are added after granulation to fast disintegration of the whole tablet into small granules.
-Also, Disintegrants are added before granulation to rapidly disintegrate the small granules into single particles of API and excipients.
+In many tablet formulations, disintegrants are added before and after wet granulation or dry granulation.
+When disintegrants come in contact with a liquid medium in a beaker of a disintegration apparatus or gastrointestinal fluid, they absorbed the liquid and start to swell, dissolve, or form gels.
+This causes the tablet structure to rupture and disintegrate, making increased surfaces for improved dissolution of the drug substance.
+Disintegrants are added after granulation to fast disintegrate the whole tablet into small granules.
+Also, Disintegrants are added before granulation to rapidly disintegrate the small granules into single particles of API and excipients. for improved dissolution of the drug substance.

-Functions of Disintegrants in pharmaceutical dosage form
+Functions of Disintegrants in pharmaceutical dosage forms

 1. To promote rapid disintegration or break down of oral solid dosage form into small particles after administration for facilitating rapid dissolution into GI fluid.